 Government securities in foreign ownership: anti- avoidance provisions

-There are special rules for property (IHTM04030) that has moved between settlements (IHTM16000) without it having passed through someone’s beneficial ownership (IHTM04031).
-In this context, beneficial ownership means outright or absolute.
+There are special rules for property (IHTM04030) that has moved between settlements (IHTM16042) without it having passed through someone’s beneficial ownership (IHTM04031).
+In this context, beneficial ownership means outright or absolute ownership.

-They are designed to deter possible tax avoidance through the transfer of property from one settlement, beneficiaries of which are or include UK residents (and domiciliaries), into a sub-settlement the beneficiaries of which are all foreign persons.
+The rules are designed to deter possible tax avoidance through the transfer of property from one settlement, where the beneficiaries are or include UK residents (and domiciliaries), into a sub-settlement where the beneficiaries are all foreign persons.

-The rules effectively deny the exclusion for FOTRA gilts (IHTM04291) unless the conditions for the exclusion are satisfied with regard to both/all the settlements involved, IHTA84/S48 (5).
+The rules effectively deny the exclusion for FOTRA gilts (IHTM04291) unless the conditions for the exclusion are satisfied with regard to all the settlements involved, IHTA84/S48 (5).
 The rules apply

 - where, by the same disposition, (IHTM04023) property has moved from one settlement into another before 10 December 1981 and after 19 April 1978, or

-- someone was entitled to a reversionary interest (IHTM16000) in the property expectant on the termination of a qualifying interest in possession (IHTM16000) under the first (or original) settlement, and
+- someone was entitled to a reversionary interest (IHTM16231) in the property expectant on the termination of a qualifying interest in possession (IHTM16062) under the first (or original) settlement, and

 - before 10 December 1981, they settled that reversionary interest on the trusts of the second/new settlement, IHTA84/S48 (6) or where

-- property held in a settlement moved into a sub-settlement before 20 April 1978 e.g. where property in the first settlement was appointed by its trustees on the trusts of another settlement, the latter being the sub- settlement in relation to the appointed property.
-You should refer any such case to TG to consider in the light of the decision in Minden Trust (Cayman) Ltd v IRC STC 758.
-(This content has been withheld because of exemptions in the Freedom of Information Act 2000)
+- property held in a settlement moved into a sub-settlement before 20 April 1978, for example, where property in the first settlement was appointed by its trustees on the trusts of another settlement, the latter being the sub- settlement in relation to the appointed property.
+You should refer any such case to Technical to consider in the light of the relevant case law.